terrymafura/maffsojah.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <br/>
-<p>Hi, I am Terry aka maffsojah.
+<p>Hi, I am Terry.
 I'm not a robot, I'm just like you</p>
-<p>I'm a 25 year old from Harare, Zimbabwe.
-I love programming and design so I'm learning JavaScript and React.
-I also developed a passion for Data when I developed a machine learning application for my Capstone Project.
-I used Apache Spark + Python and Django for the web app.</p>
+<p>I'm a Junior Systems Developer from Harare, Zimbabwe.
+I write BASIC like code during the day and learn/ write JavaScript during the night. </p>
-<p>When I'm not on my PC coding and reading, I will be on my PC listening to music and playing around with Photoshop.</p>
+<p>I love building communities and I co-lead one called <a href="https://forloopzim.co.zw" target="_blank">forloopZimbabwe</a>.
+It is just a community of developers and tech enthusiasts from Zimbabwe.</p>

 <!-- <h2>Skills</h2>
 <ul class="skill-list">